 The return that is assured by the fund house is known as guaranteed returns.
-This is applicable in certain income plans that comprise of debt instruments.
+This is applicable in certain income plans that comprise debt instruments.
 Launching such schemes is not easy and is heavily regulated by the SEBI.

 The funds that primarily invest in fixed income securities are known as Income / Debt Funds.
-These funds seek to provide reasonable returns with low risk as the instruments are fixed-income instruments with high credit rating.
+These funds seek to provide reasonable returns with low risk as the instruments are fixed-income instruments with high credit ratings.

 Mutual funds that are constructed to mirror the performance of an index are called index funds.
 These funds provide flexibility to an investor who is willing to invest in indices such as S&P BSE Sensex.
 Some of the index funds are – UTI Nifty Index Fund, HDFC Index Nifty 50, Franklin India Index Fund, NSE Nifty Plan.

 It is a method used to adjust the income by using a price index.
 This is done to maintain the purchasing power of the public after inflation.
-The government specifies the use of an index linked to the wholesale price index.
+The government specifies the use of an index-linked to the wholesale price index.

 The method of computing is –